Participer au site avec un Tip

 Finds the global minimum of a multivariate function.

-methods) to find the minimum, and can search large areas of candidate
+not use gradient methods to find the minimum, and can search large areas

-space, but often requires larger numbers of function evaluations than
+of candidate space, but often requires larger numbers of function

 The algorithm is due to Storn and Price [2]_.